SKIP TO PAGE CONTENT

 H-1B petitions may be processed faster by USCIS for applicants who choose the Premium Processing service.
 The Premium Processing service provides expedited processing for certain employment-based petitions and applications.
 Specifically, USCIS guarantees 15 calendar day processing to those petitioners or applicants who choose to use this service.

-Nonetheless, while USCIS guarantees 15 calendar day processing to qualifying petitioners, this two-week period of time only applies to USCIS reviewing of the petition and does not apply to the OIA’s processing time for any required preliminary steps to the preparation and mailing of the petition to USCIS.
-Preliminary steps include but are not limited to: sponsorship approval, prevailing wage determination, labor conditions application, notice posting, and preparation of appropriate forms.
+While USCIS guarantees 15 calendar day processing to qualifying petitioners, this time period of time only applies to USCIS reviewing of the petition and does not apply to the OIA’s processing time for any required preliminary steps to the preparation and mailing of the petition to USCIS.
+Preliminary steps include but are not limited to: sponsorship approval, export control, prevailing wage determination, labor conditions application, LCA notice posting (10 business days), and preparation of appropriate forms.
+The internal TAMUSA process may take 1.5-2.5 months depending on the speed with which forms are submitted and approved.

 Amendment of H-1B Employment